Johns Hopkins: Abolitionism

-Before the discovery of possible slaveholding or employment, Johns Hopkins had been described as being an "abolitionist before the word was even invented", having been represented as such both prior to the Civil War period, as well as during the Civil War and Reconstruction Era.
+Before the discovery of the census records, Johns Hopkins had been described as an "abolitionist before the word was even invented", having been represented as such both prior to the Civil War period, as well as during the Civil War and Reconstruction Era.
 Prior to the Civil War, Johns Hopkins worked closely with two of America's most famous abolitionists, Myrtilla Miner and Henry Ward Beecher.
-During the Civil War, Johns Hopkins, being a staunch supporter of Lincoln and the Union, was instrumental in bringing fruition to Lincoln's emancipatory vision.
+During the Civil War, Johns Hopkins, a staunch supporter of Lincoln and the Union, was instrumental in bringing Lincoln's emancipatory vision to fruition.